Andreas Schieder: Member of the European Parliament, 2019–present

 Since becoming a Member of the European Parliament in the 2019 elections, Schieder has been serving on the Committee on Foreign Affairs.
 In 2020, he also joined the Special Committee on Foreign Interference in all Democratic Processes in the European Union.
 Since 2021, he has been part of the Parliament's delegation to the Conference on the Future of Europe.

-In addition to his committee assignments, Schieder is part of the parliament's delegations to the EU-North Macedonia Joint Parliamentary Committee and for relations with Bosnia and Herzegovina, and Kosovo.
+In addition to his committee assignments, Schieder is part of the parliament's delegations to the EU-North Macedonia Joint Parliamentary Committee, which he chairs, and for relations with Bosnia and Herzegovina, and Kosovo.
 He is also a member of the European Parliament Intergroup on LGBT Rights and of the URBAN Intergroup.

 From 2020 until 2021, Schieder was one of the parliament's co-rapporteurs on the EU–UK Trade and Cooperation Agreement (TCA).

 In November 2021, Schieder joined a group of seven Members of the European Parliament led by Raphaël Glucksmann to Taiwan to send a strong signal in support of the self-ruling island, despite a threat of retaliation from China.